Upgrading Cloudera Data Services on premises using OpenShift Container Platform

 • Access to the Cloudera on premises repositories (archive.cloudera.com).

-• Administrator access to OCP and Privileged access to your external Vault.
+• Administrator access to OpenShift Container Platform and Privileged access to your external Vault.

 1. In Cloudera Manager, navigate to Cloudera Data Services on premises and click .
 Click Update.